 The island of Niue is one of the world’s smallest states, but the largest block of coral.
 The aboriginal population was formed of fierce Maori warriors.
 Captain Cook’s only third attempt to land the island in 1774 was successful.
 Initially an English Protectorate, then under New Zealand administration, the island subsequently gained its political independence.

 Niue is currently inhabited by around 1000 people, some spending part of the year in New Zealand.
 With strong economic ties to New Zealand, the airport in the capital of Alofi, hosts weekly flights to Auckland.
 In recent decades the population is becoming scarcer, as many inhabitants moved to New Zealand or Australia.
-This led to a significant number of abandoned properties and vehicles – a pretty desolate picture…
+This led to a significant number of abandoned properties, abandoned vehicles and many stray dogs – a pretty desolate picture… Nevertheless the natural beauty of this coral reef in the middle of the Pacific is unmatched.

 The islanders are mainly Protestant.
 They observe with strictness the Sunday service, when all lucrative activity (including fishing) ceases.
 They expect the least disturbance from touristic activities on Sundays.
 No swimwear is tolerated around the island, unless on the beach.
 Whilst in the Society Islands we came across graves in people’s gardens, here there are graves everywhere by the road’ side.